azukaar/Cosmos-Server/readme.md

 If you have your own self-hosted data, such as a Plex server, or may be your own photo server, **you expose your data to being hacked, or your server to being highjacked** (even on your **local network**!).

 It is becoming an important **threat to you**.
 Managing servers, applications and data is **very complex**, and the problem is that **you cannot do it on your own**: how do you know that the server application where you store your family photos has a secure code? it was never audited.

+**Even a major application such as Plex** has been **hacked** in the past, and the data of its users has been exposed.
+In fact, the recent LastPass leak happened because a LastPass employee had a Plex server that **wasn't updated to the last version** and was missing an important **security patch**!

+That is the issue Cosmos Server is trying to solve: by providing a secure and robust way to run your self-hosted applications, **you can be sure that your data is safe** and that you can access it without having to worry about your security.

 Here's a simple example of how Cosmos can help you:

 ![diag_SN](./diag_SN2.png)